louadjRania/LLM-Agent-IOT-public/README.md

 # LLM-Agent-IoT
-# Topology Matters: Measuring Misinformation Cascade Dynamics
-# in LLM-Based Multi-Agent IoT Systems
+# Misinformation Propagation and Operational Risk in LLM-Based Multi-Agent IoT Systems

 ## Research Question
 How does network topology affect the speed, amplitude, and physical impact of misinformation cascades in LLM-based multi-agent IoT systems — and which defense mechanisms, if any, actually reduce attack success?